Andy's Ancestry: Synopsis

 Pam has been helping Nellie practice for a driving test.
 The two bond after Nellie shows appreciation for Pam's art.
 After telling her that she is worried that her husband Jim is not telling her something, Nellie immediately states that Jim is probably having an affair, a nod to Nellie's former partner and the cause of their breakup.
 Nellie later asks Pam to paint a mural in the warehouse.

-Darryl Philbin (Craig Robinson) has been promoted to Assistant Regional Manager and as a result is inspired to find ways to be more productive, for himself and the office.
+Darryl Philbin has been promoted to Assistant Regional Manager and as a result is inspired to find ways to be more productive, for himself and the office.
 However, his ideas for the office are ignored by Andy, leading to a discussion with Jim in the warehouse about their increasing dissatisfaction with Dunder Mifflin.
 Jim tells Darryl about his sports marketing job opportunity in Philadelphia and offers him a possible position.
 However, as Jim has yet to tell Pam, Darryl says he should before going forward.
 When Pam comes back, Jim reveals the job opportunity to Pam, who, despite giving her approval, is upset that Jim did not consult her beforehand.

-Dwight attempts to teach Erin Hannon (Ellie Kemper) the Dothraki language from the HBO series Game of Thrones so that she can impress Andy's educated family, with Erin being unaware that it is a fictional language.
+Dwight attempts to teach Erin Hannon the Dothraki language from the HBO series Game of Thrones so that she can impress Andy's educated family, with Erin being unaware that it is a fictional language.
 Andy, however, points this out, leaving Erin dejected.
-However, as the office leaves for the day, Pete Miller (Jake Lacy) gives Erin a Dothraki farewell.
+However, as the office leaves for the day, Pete Miller gives Erin a Dothraki farewell.

 Production

 "Andy's Ancestry" was written by co-executive producers Jonathan Green and Gabe Miller, making it their first joint writing credit for the series.
 The episode was directed by series editor David Rogers.
-This was Roger's seventh directing credit for the series, he previously directed the seventh season entry "Ultimatum".
+This was Rogers' seventh directing credit for the series, he previously directed the seventh season entry "Ultimatum".
 The episode guest stars Randall Park as Jim and Pam's actor friend.
 After the release of the episode's plot synopsis, Geni.com, a genealogy and social networking website, claimed that Ed Helms is in fact Michelle Obama's 18th cousin once removed.
 The NBC website later produced the "real" Bernard family tree after the release of the full episode.